What is Horny Goat Weed?

 Horny goat weed also appears to act by inhibiting the PDE-5 enzyme, which is the same way that the popular drug Viagra works.

 Some evidence suggests horny goat weed may modulate levels of the hormones cortisol, testosterone, and thyroid hormone, bringing low levels back to normal.

 A study tested the estrogenic activity of 32 herbs used for menopause.
-Epimedium brevicornum, was one of the highest estrogenic activity.
+Epimedium brevicornum was one of the highest in estrogenic activity.

 There isn't enough information on horny goat weed to safely recommend it for erectile dysfunction or menopause.

 In one study, epimedium koreanum was found to cause significant inhibition of the cholinesterase enzyme.
 This can theoretically increase the risk of loss of muscle co-ordination and jerky movements due to acetylcholine buildup in muscles.